Introduction to Application Versioning

 Currently, when you make changes to an application, they display automatically in Express View Express View is how your end-user views you application.
 Express View also lets you preview your applications to test your configuration and view the styling.
 This is also the view your end-users will see when interacting with your application.
 After configuring a module, click Preview in the Module Builder to interact with the module in Express View..
 Application Versioning introduces a distinct separation between Design-time and Run-time applications.
 These distinctions are the following:

-This separation lets you select any of your Run-time application versions and make it the active one.
-An active application version are those that you promote to your Production environment so your end-users can interact with it.
+This separation lets you select any of your Run-time application versions and make it the default one.
+Default application versions are those that you promote to your Production environment so your end-users can interact with it.

 A static image displays how any application version can be selected as the active one.